anirbansharma1996/Insta-Chat/README.md

 5. **Seen Message Indicator:**
    - Users can see when their messages have been viewed by the recipient, enhancing the communication flow.

+6. **Reply to a Message :**
+   - Users can reply to a particular message.

+7. **Upload selfie  :**
+   - Beyond text, users can also share selfie during their chats, adding a visual element to their conversations.

+8. **Edit Text :**
+   - Users can also edit their messages.

+9. **Delete Text :**
+   - Users can also Delete their messages.

+10. **Send Voice Messages :**
+   - Beyond Texts , users can also send Voice messages.

 ### Technologies Used